5baddi/mapfish-download-report-php/README.md

 # Basic Example
-## Download MapFish generated report from MapFish Print JEE Application
+## Download MapFish generated report from MapFish Print API

 First you need to follow the workshop of MapFish to setup the MapFish print module environment